cjdbarlow/Part-One/end-tidal_co2.md

 * Gas Chromatography

 ##Infrared Spectroscopy
+End-tidal gas analysis using infrared light is used in the measurement of:
+* CO<sub>2</sub>
+Capnography is the continuous measurement and graphical display of the partial pressure of CO<sub>2</sub> in expired gas.
+* Anaesthetic agents

 This is the most common method to measure E<sub>T</sub>CO<sub>2</sub>.
 Gases with two or more different atoms will **absorb infrared radiation**, with **different gases absorbing different wavelengths** to different degrees.

 By **combining this knowledge** about absorbed wavelengths with the **likely composition** of a mixture, a system can be designed using a specific wavelength to measure gas concentrations and avoid interference.